Devolutions/doc/docs/en/kb/remote-desktop-manager/knowledge-base/rdm-security-dashboard.md

 Description
 		</td>
 		<td>
 It is preferable to provide rights to users as needed.
-When enabling this option, vaults will be created with a more limited set of permissions.
+When enabling this option, {{ en.VLT }}s will be created with a more limited set of permissions.
 		</td>
 	</tr>
 	<tr>